 Google Home supports setting a second Google Assistant language.
-Google Nest Hub supports currently only English (Australia, Canada, United Kingdom, United States).
+The Google Nest Hub supports English (U.S., U.K., Canada, Australia, India, Singapore), Dutch, Danish, French, German, Indian, Italian, Japanese, and Spanish (Spain), Swedish and Norwegian.

 If you do not see the option (under Google Assistant / Settings / Assistant / Languages, you could try setting your smartphone region to English US and re-download the Google Home and the Google Assistant apps from the US stores.

 This has the advantage, that you can access all US features/services and actions, and select two from the currently supported languages and varieties: Danish, Dutch, English (Australia, Canada, UK, Indonesia, Ireland, India, Philippines, Singapore, Thailand and US), French (France and Canada), German (Germany and Austria), Hindi, Italian, Japanese, Korean, Norwegian, Portuguese (Brazil), Spanish (Argentina, Chile, Colombia, Spain, Mexico, Peru, USA) and Swedish.

 We’ve tested in German and activity, channel and volume commands are working now!

 Note, if any of your favorite channels are also available as YouTube channels, Google might still be confused and remind you, that it can only play videos on Chromecast enabled devices.

 This is finally a robust integration which rarely surprises with unpredictable results.
 The main problems we had with the retired, red Harmony Action have been finally addressed.
 We can use now shorter, more natural commands and every family member can use the setup, even when using Voice Match.